 Cash’s legacy continues to live on through his music.
 He is widely considered to be one of the most influential artists in country and rock and roll music history.

-Johnny Cash’s lyrics and music have inspired millions of musicians and people throughout the world.
+Johnny Cash’s lyrics and music have inspired millions of musicians and people around the world.
 His addiction to prescription medications and his story of sobriety should be looked at as an example of how one can conquer addiction.
-It is important to look at his story of sobriety especially with the current opioid epidemic we are seeing in the country today.
+It is important to look at his story of sobriety, especially with the current opioid epidemic we are seeing in the country today.